 Create reports using customizable reports' templates.

-1. The database opens at the Kantar Media landing page.
-Click the Claritas 360 tab near top right.
-Then click Log In to Claritas 360.
+1. The database opens at the SRDS landing page.
+Click the Claritas 360 tab from the options listed across the black band.
+Then click the turquoise Log In to Claritas 360 button.
 Click Reports at the next display.
 Reports are divided into two sections:

 • Standard Reports > Demographic Reports - geodemographic consumer data